kmeshavkin/rxmask/README.md

 * Simple error handling and making code more robust in general (need to work on this more, seems subpar currently)
 * Tried JSDoc on one function, will dive into it further
 * Some of ES6 features (really like spread operator and default function parameters)

+## Known issues/bugs
+* Symbol deletion is not perfect, especially when there are symbols left after cursor.
+Due to this deleting symbols when (showMask == true) is not easy
+* Generated regular expression is sometimes not smart enough for pasted values, though works most of the time if value pasted is close enough to provided mask
+* NOT Unicode friendly (or any character that is represented by more than one UTF-16 code unit for that matter)